diodechain/diode-docs/content/docs/FAQ/how-do-notifications-impact-privacy.md

 App notifications are created when you are running the application and a new message arrives, but you are not viewing the chat it arrived for.
 In this case, your app will raise a notification on your phone or computer to get your attention - clicking the notification will take you to the message.

 * You must use your operating system's notification controls to turn this feature off.
 * App notifications are created by your device and remain local to your device.
-They are "self custody" notifications - you are in full control of data exposure, if any.
 * App notifications contain the Zone name, the sender name, and the message.

+App notifications are considered "self custody" notifications - you are in full control of meta data exposure, if any.

 ### Push notifications